garrandall/popular-music-data/tracks/bad-boy-this-bad-boy-that-bad-boy-s-da-band.md

-You got a problem (Uh), come see the girl, I'll solve'em (That's right) Big belly bitches we starve 'em (Let's go, come on) Niggas in the hood, we rob 'em, whenever they flossin' Better tuck in ya chain bitch and keep on walkin' (Ahh!)
+You got a problem (Uh), come see the girl, I'll solve'em (That's right) Big belly bitches we starve 'em (Let's go, come on) Niggas in the hood, we rob 'em, whenever they flossin' Better tuck in ya chain bitch and keep on walkin' (Ah!)
 You a thug, why you keep on talkin (What?), let's get it crackin' (Come on) Get a bitch stomped out in the club, I make it happen I got this, Diddy done let me out (Yeah)